System Design

 The platform is intentionally layered.
 Internally we distinguish between:

-- Application Server - Spring Boot, integrates with Git providers, manages the leaderboard, and exposes the primary REST API.
+- Application Server - Spring Boot, integrates with Git providers, manages the leaderboard, exposes the primary REST API, and runs the Pi mentor agent in-process (streaming to clients via SSE).

 Externally we integrate with code hosting (GitHub today, GitLab planned), Slack/email notifications, and the analytics stack used for anonymised usage metrics.
 Data enters through webhooks, gets enriched via API calls, and surfaces in the React client.